Attend an info session

 You will undergo a number of checks, including reference checks and a police check.
 As the positions require high security clearance, you'll need to let us know if you've ever been charged with or convicted of any offence.
 Some offences will automatically disqualify your application but others may not.
 Non-disclosure is treated seriously, though, so it's better to let us know up front about any incidents in your past.
 Everyone is assessed on a case-by-case basis.

 Before being made an offer, we'll also get in touch with you to arrange a health and physical assessment.
 Being a prison officer can be physically demanding, so we want to make sure that you can do it safely and without putting yourself or others at risk.
-Download the Health Assessment Fact Sheet or review our physical assessment test to see how you shape up.
+Download the Health Assessment Fact Sheet or take our health self-assessment survey to see how you shape up.

 Review your offer